pubnub/pubnub-mcp-server/resources/sdk_docs/unity_access-manager.md

-# Access Manager v3 API for Unity SDK (Condensed)
+# Access Manager v3 API for Unity SDK

-Access Manager secures client access to PubNub resources by issuing time-limited tokens with embedded permissions.
-Tokens can target individual resources or RegEx patterns and can restrict use to a specific client UUID.
+Access Manager enforces client access control to PubNub resources using server-issued, time-limited tokens with embedded permissions.
+Tokens can target individual resources or RegEx patterns and can bundle different permission levels for multiple resources in a single request.
+You can restrict a token to a single client via authorizedUuid.

-- Supports: per-resource permissions, single-call mixed permissions, TTL, RegEx patterns, authorized UUID binding.
-- Resources: Channels, Channel Groups, UUIDs (user metadata).
+User ID / UUID
-- User ID / UUID: Some APIs refer to UUID/uuid; its value is the userId you set during initialization.
+- User ID may be referred to as UUID/uuid in APIs and responses but holds the value of the userId set during initialization.

 ## Grant token

-Requires:
-- Access Manager add-on enabled in Admin Portal.
+Requires Access Manager add-on
-- Secret Key initialization for the granting server SDK instance.
+Requires Secret Key authentication (initialize with Secret Key on your keyset).

+Generates a time-limited token with:
+- TTL (required, in minutes)
+- AuthorizedUuid (optional but recommended for security)
+- Permissions for:
+  - Channels
+  - ChannelGroups
+  - Uuids (users’ object metadata)

-Generates a token with TTL, AuthorizedUuid, and permissions for Channels, ChannelGroups, and Uuids.
-Only the AuthorizedUuid (if set) can use the token.
-Unauthorized or invalid token requests return 403.
+Only AuthorizedUuid can use the token.
+Unauthorized or invalid tokens result in HTTP 403.

-Permissions by resource:
+Permissions per resource
 - Channels: read, write, get, manage, update, join, delete
 - Groups: read, manage
 - Uuids: get, update, delete

-TTL:
-- Required for every grant.
+For mapping to API operations, see Manage Permissions with Access Manager v3.

+TTL
+- Required; minutes the token remains valid.
-- Minutes; min 1, max 43,200 (30 days); no default.
+- Minimum 1; maximum 43,200 (30 days).
+No default.

-RegEx patterns:
-- Use Patterns to apply permissions to resources matching a RegEx.

-Authorized UUID:
+Patterns (RegEx)
+- Grant permissions using RegEx patterns for each resource type.

+AuthorizedUuid
-- Restricts token to a single client UUID; recommended to prevent impersonation.
+- Restrict token usage to a specific UUID; otherwise, any UUID can use it.

 ### Method(s)